kumahq/kuma-website/src/get-started/universal-demo.md

 ---
-title: Set up and explore the Universal demo app
+title: Set up the Universal Demo App
 ---

 To start learning how Kuma works, you can download and run a simple demo application that consists of two services: